mattvenn/picorv32/picosoc/README.md

 SW1 acts as external reset.
 Not sure why it's needed.
 Tried to increase the reset timer in hx8kdemo.v but it never seems to self reset without the external button.

+## wishbone demo

+need to clone --recursive or init submodules to get the wishbone led module

 PicoSoC - A simple example SoC using PicoRV32
 =============================================